angular/angular/aio/content/guide/typescript-configuration.md

 ### `lib`

 TypeScript includes a default set of declaration files.
-These files contains the ambient declarations for various common JavaScript constructs present in JavaScript runtimes and the DOM.
+These files contain the ambient declarations for various common JavaScript constructs present in JavaScript runtimes and the DOM.

 For more information, see [lib](https://www.typescriptlang.org/tsconfig#lib) in the TypeScript guide.